University of California Los Angeles

-M. Kamari Clarke is a professor at Carleton University in International and Global Studies.
-She also teaches in the department of Law and Legal Studies and in the Anthropology department.
+M. Kamari Clarke is a professor at The University of California Los Angeles in Athropology.
+And most recently a professor at Carleton University in International and Global Studies whe she also taught in the department of Law and Legal Studies and in the Anthropology department.
 Over her career she has taught at Yale University (1999-2012), the University of Pennsylvania (2012-2015), and the University Toronto (2015) and was the former chair of the Council on AfricanStudies at Yale (2007- 2010) and the former director and co-founder of the Center for Transnational Cultural Analysis at Yale.

 Various events with Conferences, Interviews and Lectures and Workshops that were convened, participated or sponsored over the years.